Amtrak and Daylight Saving Time with a Superliner sleeper can in the background.

 Keeping Track of Your Train’s Schedule

-Daylight Saving Time can complicate travel; you want to catch that train!
+Daylight Saving Time can complicate travel—you want to catch that train!
 So, staying updated on your train’s status is essential to ensure smooth travel.
 It’s better to arrive early and wait at the station than risk making mistakes and missing your train.

-A Quick Note About Arizona
+A Brief Note About Arizona

 As a side note, Arizona doesn’t observe Daylight Saving Time, so if you’re traveling through that region, there’s no need to worry about a time change!